WardCunningham/Smallest-Federated-Wiki/ReadMe.md

 * http://help.github.com/send-pull-requests/

 You are welcome to join our developer IRC channel, #fedwiki on freenode.
-We also meet for a google video chat every Wednesday morning at 10am Pacific time.
+We also meet for a Google video chat every Wednesday morning at 10AM Pacific time.
 The URI will be announced 10 to 15 minutes before at:

 * https://twitter.com/WardCunningham
 * http://fed.wiki.org/view/frequently-asked-questions